 When someone mentions vintage costume jewelry, probably what comes to mind for many of us are the fabulous rhinestone laden pieces of the 1950s.
 One of the foremost names in this classic jewelry style was Kramer.

 Louis Kramer founded Kramer Jewelry Creations, Inc. in 1943.
-His two brothers Harry and Morris arrived on the scene shortly thereafter and ran the business aspects of the company allowing Louis to concentrate on jewelry design At a time when many costume jewelry manufacturers were located in Providence, Rhode Island, Kramer made their home in New York City.
+His two brothers Harry and Morris arrived on the scene shortly thereafter and ran the business aspects of the company allowing Louis to concentrate on jewelry design At a time when many costume jewelry manufacturers were located in Providence, Rhode Island, the company made their home in New York City.
 While they designed all of their pieces, frequently the actual manufacture was jobbed out to other companies such as Delizza & Elster.

 The company was best known for their parures (sets) and demi parures of high-quality rhinestones, usually Austrian.
 Other materials such as art glass were sometimes incorporated into the designs.
 They also designed jewelry for other companies, most notably Dior in the 1950s and 60s and Geoffrey Beene in the 1970s.

-In the construction of the their jewelry, the rhinestones were usually prong-set.
+In addition to their classic pieces, another style they made famous was their fabulous floral brooches in rhinestones and/or enamel.
+In the construction of the jewelry, the rhinestones were usually prong-set.
 The backs of earlier pieces were either plated with gold or rhodium which is a shiny silver-colored metal.
 Later pieces in the 60s and 70s had textured backs rather than smooth.

 Dior pieces are usually marked Christian Dior by Kramer.
 You may also see Dior by Kramer or Kramer for Dior.
 The Beene pieces are marked in an oval with Kramer© in the middle of Geoffrey Beene.

-Like many other American costume jewelry companies, Kramer found it increasingly hard to compete with cheaper imports and the company closed at some point in 1979 or 1980.
+Like many other American costume jewelry companies, Kramer found it increasingly hard to compete with cheaper imports, and the company closed at some point in 1979 or 1980.
 If you are interested in collecting costume jewelry Kramer is a good place to start as it fairly easy to find and is of such high quality.
 There is so much variety in Kramer jewelry you are sure to find something to your individual taste.
 If you find one of the rarer marks such as Geoffrey Beene sure to snatch it up before Madge does.